7 Tips from Network Computers Pros to Help Your Small Business Protect Its Identity

 Updating this information also generates notifications from the state, so you’ll signal to any cybercriminals eyeing your company that you’re paying attention.

 Many states offer email notifications from the secretary of state website when a change is made to your company information.
 Sign up for this if your state offers this option.
-It is one of the most effective ways to monitor unauthorized changes that can indicate a possibility of attempted identity theft.
+It is one of the most effective ways to monitor unauthorized changes that can indicate attempted identity theft.

 Anyone can request this information about your company, and for any reason.
 A regular scan of this report can uncover unauthorized actions.
-It also yields valuable information to you about what your company looks like to potential vendors or lenders in case you do want to apply for a business credit line or loan.
+It also yields valuable information to you about what your company looks like to potential vendors or lenders if you want to apply for a business credit line or loan.